Saied74/stationmaster/README.md

 1. The program depends on the directory structure as it is laid out.
 2. The top of the configuration chain is the environment variable STATIONMASTER
 3. STATIONMASTER points to the file config.yaml.
 4. The QSL log is referenced to the $HOME environment variable.

+The Cabrillo button brings up the Cabrillo file generation page.
+All the fields on this page are required.
+All dates and times are in UTC.
+The file is stored in the contest directory as specified in the config.yaml file.

 A few final notes:
 1. I am building this as a single user local application